 When an 85 year-old person develops a cerebral “stroke” that causes speech (and other) difficulties, there is partial-to-complete recovery depending on the reason for the disruption of blood flow, the extent of the damage, and the underlying causes of the “accident”.
 When the patient is able to recover their health, speech and language therapy, physical and other therapies are begun.
-This time-tested treatment hastens the process of functional recovery; to loss of limb motion, loss of intellectual functioning and loss of speech and language, among other deficits which may have ensued.
+This time-tested treatment hastens the process of functional recovery; to loss of limb motion, loss of intellectual functioning and loss of speech and language, among other deficits that may have ensued.

 How could recovery be possible?
 Scientists tell us that we probably do not re-grow new brain cells.
 In fact, the nervous system is unique in its IN-ability to recover by regeneration of cells; as occurs in the skin, muscles, intestines and many other parts of our body.
 “Well,” the experts explain, “the brain exhibits plasticity.
 New areas of the brain may take over for damaged areas, new connections get made.”
 Or, we are taught, “we only use 5-20% of our brain anyway, so there is plenty of room for such improvement.”

 OK, so if an old man can recover from such a state, why can’t a little boy or girl?
 “Well,” the experts again explain, “that’s because autism is a genetic disease, and we can’t help genetic diseases much.”
 Herein lies the misconception.
 Autism has increased 500 – 600% in this century.
 Some of the increase is from “reassignment” or “better recognition of the syndrome”, but that only accounts for about 100% of this increase.
 Even with all of the money that has been poured into researching genetic causes, about another 100% increase seems to be related to some newly-discovered genetic duplications, deletions or other genetic causes.
 That leaves a 400% unaccounted-for increase in this Century!